Request for Proposals

 The Center is committed to equity, diversity, and inclusion.
 It is through this lens that we choose all our professional development program offerings and opportunities.
 We place a priority on presenters who avoid self-promotion, selling of products, or excessive promotion of one nonprofit.
 We place a priority on selecting presenters which are currently affiliated with the Center, such as a nonprofit member, funder, sponsor, conference exhibitor, or statewide partner.

-The session submission window will close on June 23, 2023.
+The session submission window will open on May 8, 2024.

 You can preview the proposal questions here.